 The Truth About Recovery

 Let me be clear about the fact that I found my recovery in a 12-step program.
 The 12 steps changed my life.
-I will never speak poorly of the actual 12-step process or denounce 12-step recovery programs.
-There are however, many things about the herd mentality and blind faith in fallible human beings present in these programs that I don’t agree with.
+I will never speak poorly of or devalue the actual 12-step process.
+There are, however, many things about the herd mentality and blind faith in fallible human beings present in these programs that I don’t agree with.

 I did agree, once upon a time, but mostly because I was scared to death not to.
 I believed many things for which I had no evidence or reasoning, because someone said so.
 Who said so was irrelevant, and whenever I did question ideals, I was usually advised not to, “…try to rewrite the program.”
 After all, “it [the program] has been working since 1935.”
 Never mind the fact that because they are anonymous programs, no records are kept providing statistical information about how many people 12-step recovery programs don’t work for.

 Just don’t ask.

 It has been my experience that there are many beliefs present in 12-step programs that trickle down from members with “long term sobriety,” who just know things the rest of us don’t.
 Loyalty to my program of choice has made it difficult for me to voice concern without feeling tremendously guilty for doubting my saving grace.

 I tried for years to take what I needed and leave the rest, but have since come to associate many aspects of 12-step herd mentality with Fight Club.
 It has been my experience that the first rule of 12-step programming is often: Don’t question 12-step programming, even if something doesn’t make sense to you.